-It is hard to compare Grounds Operations with many of the departments within the District, especially the academic departments, because our function is quite different.
-It might be more useful to compare Facilities Grounds with other facilities operations departments.
-Overall, our total salary/benefit expenditures accounts for 0.81% of the districts budget for this category.
+It is hard to compare Grounds Operations with many departments within the District, especially the academic departments, because our function is quite different.
+It might be more useful to compare Facilities Grounds with other facilities operations departments, where we employee about 15% of the Facilities workforce.
+Overall, our total salary/benefit expenditures accounts for 0.78% of the districts budget for this category.